LDSSA/ds-prep-course-2023/README.md

 # Data Science Prep Course 2023
 Welcome to the Data Science Prep Course repository! 🧑‍💻

-Your first step in this journey is to **carefully read** the steps in this tutorial. ⚠️ **Important**: Make sure to complete all the step during the setup week, **27.3 - 2.4.2023**.
+Your first step in this journey is to **carefully read** the steps in this tutorial. ⚠️ **Important**: Make sure to complete all the steps during the setup week, **27.3 - 2.4.
+2023**.
 If you are struggling with any of the steps, tell us in the #setup channel on Slack!
 In this tutorial, you'll learn:

 - Slack usage and etiquette;
 - How to setup your software environment;